WanderingRiver/Resume/resume.md

 **HTML / CSS3**: Bootstrap

 ## Experience
+**CIMA-LSAMP** *Jun 2023-Aug 2023* Computer Science reasearch at Texas State University over the summer.
+Reasearched Machine learning when paired with a labeled dataset of text communications.

-**Work Study** *student worker* *2021-Current* Office of Student Life, Assist with setup and cleanup of events on campus.
+**Work Study** *student worker* *2021-2023* Office of Student Life, Assist with setup and cleanup of events on campus.
 Staff the student lounge and assist other departments as needed.

 **CKJ-South Texas** *Driver* *2019-2022* Transported construction materials from mines and plants to customers.
 Operated a hydraulic lift dump trailer in various weather conditions.
 Complied with all federal and state regulations for transporting this material.